smartcommunitylab/AAC-Org/server/README.md

 There may be more properties under `spring` related to setting up the database.

 \
-`security.oauth2.client.clientId` – Client ID of the Organization Management Application in the identity provider.
+`security.oauth2.client.clientId` – Client ID for Org-Manager in the identity provider.

-`security.oauth2.client.clientSecret` – Client secret of the Organization Management Application in the identity provider.
+`security.oauth2.client.clientSecret` – Client secret for Org-Manager in the identity provider.

 `security.oauth2.client.accessTokenUri` – URI for obtaining the access token